fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Also, it could be possible to use Rump kernels instead of Linux VM.
 Rump is a library kernel capable of running unmodified Netbsd drivers.
-Usually it is used in Netbsd to test drivers in userspace, however it has been used before to provide drivers for other kernels through [Rumprun](https://github.com/rumpkernel/rumprun) project.
+Usually it is used in Netbsd to test drivers in userspace, however it has been used before to provide drivers for other kernels through the [Rumprun](https://github.com/rumpkernel/rumprun) project.
 Please note that it is unikernel which is intended to run in VM, but Rump itself (theoretically) could be adapted to run as CAmkES/seL4 component, eliminating the need for VM.